Jackiecrazy/WarDance/README.txt

 - If your attack cooldown is less than 100%, you gain an equivalent regeneration penalty
 - Dodging resets your posture cooldown.
 - This means that while actions play a role, the real deal-breaker is health.
 Defeating an enemy requires wearing down their health to make staggering easier.
-- At 0 posture the entity is knocked back and staggered, gaining 1 fracture, binding both hands and slowing movement.
-The stagger ends after 1.5 seconds or taking damage once.
+- At 0 posture the entity is knocked back and stunned, gaining 1 fracture, binding both hands and slowing movement.
+The stagger ends after 1 seconds or taking damage once.
 During this time posture regenerates rapidly and cannot be depleted until it reaches max again.
+- Special case: taking a stunning instance of posture damage that exceeds half of their max posture will additionally knock them down, which lengthens
+- The expectation to gain a fracture on a reasonably armored entity (around chain grade) is 8 dagger, 6 sword, 5 claymore, 3 axe, or 2 mace hits.
+Balance around this.
 - Accumulating an attribute-defined quantity of fracture marks instead exposes the entity for 5 seconds.
 In this state the entity cannot do anything, has all armor negated, and the next hit on it deals an extra 10% of its max health in damage.
 - Fracture marks are cleared after exposure.
 Killing any entity that fractured you will also remove their respective fractures, as well as any ownerless fractures.